edwardlavender/temp_abund_proj/README.md

 baseline sea surface temperature (SST) or sea bottom temperature (SBT) data to estimate quantiles of observed variation in occupied temperatures, from which we inferred thermal affinities.
-For example, we took the median temperature across the species’ range (T50) as the optimum temperature for that species and the 10th and 90th percentiles as the species’ thermal range, respectively.
-We used these to parameterise a Gaussian model relating temperature to an index of relative abundance, with a mean equal to the optimum temperature and a variance based on the thermal range.
+For example, we took the median temperature across the species’ range (the species’ thermal index, STI) as the optimum temperature for that species and the 10th (T10) and 90th (T90) percentiles to define the species’ thermal range (T90 - T10).
+We used these to parameterise a climate response
+curve: a Gaussian model relating temperature to an index of relative abundance, termed the climate response curve abundance index (CRCA), with a mean equal to the optimum temperature and a variance based on the thermal range.
 The central premise of this model is that species tend to be more abundant around thermal optima and less abundant elsewhere; this is known as the abundance-centre hypothesis.
 To predict change in the index of relative abundance, we fed this model with baseline and future temperatures derived from CMIP5 (Coupled Model Intercomparison Phase Project Phase 5) models.
 For populations living below the optimum temperature, in the blue half of the Gaussian distribution shown, an increase in temperature is assumed to lead to an increase in relative abundance.
 And for populations living above the optimum temperature, in the red half, an increase in temperature is assumed to lead to a decline in relative abundance.
-In this way, for every species, we predicted the index of relative abundance in each grid cell in which it currently occurs under baseline and future temperatures and calculated the change in the index of relative abundance.
-We then synthesised patterns across all species and exclusive economic zones.*
+In this way, for every species, we predicted the relative abundance in each grid cell in which it currently occurs under baseline and future temperatures and calculated the change in relative abundance.
+We then synthesised patterns across all species and Exclusive Economic Zones.*

 ## Structure